gracjan-grala/dotfiles/README.md

 Your dotfiles are how you personalize your system.
 These are mine.

-This is a fork of [https://github.com/holman/dotfiles](holman's dotfiles).
+This is a fork of [holman's dotfiles](https://github.com/holman/dotfiles).

 ## install